Terms and conditions - scholarships

-The embassy or high commission offers you a partial award.
-This type of award will provide funding for tuition fees (no stipend or other allowance) OR stipend and allowances only (no tuition fees) only.
+- The embassy or high commission offers you a part award.
+This type of award will provide funding for tuition fees only (no stipend or other allowances) OR stipend and allowances only (no tuition fees).
 In the case of part awards, you will be expected to fund any difference.

 - You are offered an award to study an MBA.
 The Chevening contribution to the tuition fee is capped at £18,000.
 You will be expected to fund the difference.
 You may be required to demonstrate that you hold sufficient funding to cover the remaining tuition fee costs.

-- Your Award is sponsored by a partner organisation.
-Any awards of this type offered may vary depending on the agreement reached with the co-sponsor
+- Your award is sponsored by a partner organisation.
+Any awards of this type may vary depending on the agreement reached with the co-sponsor.

 - All universities are expected to cover at least 20% of the cost of your tuition fees.
 In cases where a university is unable or refuses to provide such funding, the FCDO reserves the right to withdraw the placement and send you to your next preferred choice.
 Alternatively, you may wish to cover the 20% amount yourself in which case we can continue with the placement at that university.
 Where this situation arises your programme officer will discuss the options with you.